osmarjunior/arquillian-showcase/extensions/autodiscover/README.md

 Extension showing how you can append additional classes / resources to your @Deployment by scanning the TestClass for metadata, without defining them directly in the @Deployemnt method and do runtime enrichment.

-Extension will add the library "org.mockito:mockito-all" to the @Deployment if a @Mock field is defined on the TestClass.
+Extension will add the library "org.easymock:easymock" to the @Deployment if a @Mock field is defined on the TestClass.
-When executed in-container the @Mock fields will be enriched by mocking them in Mockito and injected into the test instance.
+When executed in-container the @Mock fields will be enriched by mocking them in EasyMock and injected into the test instance.

     @RunWith(Arquillian.class)
     public class MyTestCase {